 - The general rule of thumb is 80 – 130 PSI for road bikes, 40 – 70 PSI for cruiser bikes, and 30 – 50 PSI for mountain bikes

 Unscrew the valve cap

-- Presta valves and Schrader valves will both have plastic caps on the valve that need to be removed before inflating.
+- Presta valves and Schrader valves will both have plastic caps on the valve that needs to be removed before inflating.

 - Presta valves will need to have the lock nut unscrewed as well as the cap.
 Turn the Presta valve multiple times to fully open the valve before attaching the pump

 Attach the pump to the valve

 - Both hand pumps and floor pumps will most of the time have two nozzle holes to accommodate either a Schrader valve or or a Presta valve